Fictitious Business Names: Do You Need One?

 However, if you decide to open your business as "G Saunders Group" in California, then you may need to file a fictitious business name with the state government.
 This is because the business name, specifically the word "Group," implies that you have co-workers that work with you.
 If your business name suggests that you co-own the company (names such as "G Saunders Group," "Saunders and Sons," or "Saunders and Associates"), then you do have to file a fictitious business name.

 As difficult as it can be to run a business, starting a new one from scratch is even more challenging.
 Entrepreneurs should expect to wear multiple hats as they take on a variety of responsibilities.
-If you have questions or concerns about registering one or more fictitious business names, you should contact a small business attorney licensed in your state.
-Get the ball rolling with a free case review at no obligation.
+If you have questions or concerns about registering one or more fictitious business names, you should contact a business attorney near you to make sure you're complying with the procedures required by your state.